 #8 Amex Reserve AIR MILES Credit Card Benefit #3: Annual Companion Ticket

 This is one of the Amex AIR MILES Reserve’s best long-term benefits.
 Once every year, when you redeem your miles for an AIR MILES flight reward, you will get a complimentary ticket for a companion for the same itinerary, worth up to 1,700 miles.
 Those 1,700 miles can easily be worth close to $280 when you combine them with the AIR MILES Onyx Status that comes with your card (read below for more on the Onyx Status).

-There are other Amex cards that offer a similar benefit.
+In the past, there were other Amex cards that offered a similar benefit.
 One example was the AeroplanPlus Reserve Card that offered an annual partner ticket worth up to 25,000 Aeroplan miles.
 However, the key difference with the AIR MILES partner ticket benefit is that you’re not limited to a 1,700 miles flight ticket.
 You may still use this benefit even if your flight costs more than 1,700 Dream miles.
 All you have to do is pay the extra miles of your partner’s ticket with your Dream balance, and you’re both set to go.

 This added flexibility really enhances this benefit’s value, and it practically ensures that you will be able to redeem it for the maximum 1,700 miles.